cole-gannaway/up-and-down-the-river/README.md

 ## Installation

 As this is a live website, there is **no installation required**.
-Simply open the provided link in your web browser to access the Financial Planner website.
+Simply open the provided link in your web browser to access the Up And Down the River website.
 However if you'd like to test locally:

 1. Clone the repository: `git clone https://github.com/cole-gannaway/up-and-down-the-river.git`
 2. Navigate to the project directory: `cd up-and-down-the-river`